On the solution uniqueness in portfolio optimization and risk analysis: Conclusions

 \section{Conclusions}

 We have analyzed in depth forward and inverse portfolio optimization problems when asset returns follow a finite number of scenarios and deviation measure is finitely generated (covering popular deviation measures: CVaR, mixed CVaR and MAD).
 We discovered a dichotomy in the uniqueness of solutions for both problems: the forward and inverse problems cannot be simultaneously uniquely solved (for the same data).
 Nevertheless, the set of parameters for which the non-uniqueness holds is of measure zero.
 Although it may seem that the uniqueness problem is practically negligible, we have demonstrated that this is not true in many applications, like capital allocation, cooperative investment, and the generalized Black-Litterman model.
 In cooperative investment, the non-uniqueness affects a ``fair'' way of distributing profit of joint investment between participating investors: for investors with preferences described by utility functions derived from finitely generated deviation measures, when the coalition's forward optimization problem has a unique solution (which happens on the set of model parameters of full measure), there are many risk identifiers for the optimal wealth which prevents a unique ``fair'' allocation of wealth between investors.
-For the extended Black-Litterman model, the market portfolio (up to a set of measure zero) corresponds to the model data for which there is non-uniqueness of solutions to the forward problem.
-Recalling that this set has measure zero, it clearly points to an internal inconsistency of the finite scenario setup for the Black-Litterman model.
+For the generalized Black-Litterman model, the inverse optimization problem has multiple solutions resulting in multiple posterior distributions and optimal portfolios.
 This result is in contrast with the classical Black-Litterman model where the uniqueness holds for both forward and inverse problems.

 The above problem of non-uniqueness has been shown to be connected to the fact that a convex function (here a risk or deviation measure) may not be everywhere differentiable, and, at points of non-differentiability, has a non-unique sub-gradient.
 This issue has been addressed by introducing the set of axioms, such that, for any convex function and at every point, there is a \emph{unique} sub-gradient satisfying these axioms.
 This sub-gradient happens to coincide with the Steiner point of the sub-differential set.